-- Likelihood Measure + Threshold - Choose the statistic and cut-off point (threshold) for inclusion of words in the collocates list.
+- Display Type decides which word-level information (type, POS, headword) will be displayed - Likelihood Measure + Threshold - Choose the statistic and cut-off point (threshold) for inclusion of words in the collocates list.
 Words below the cut-off-point are deemed to appear frequently together with the query term by chance. - Effect Size Measure + Threshold - Choose the statistic used determine the strength of relationship between the query term and collocate and a cut-off point (threshold) for inclusion of words that meet the minimum effect size.